pivotal/docs-tap/app-sso/reference/package-configuration.hbs.md

 To use a wild-card certificate, consider `"\{{.Name}}-\{{.Namespace}}.\{{.Domain}}"`.

-VMware recommends to keep the name and namespace sections of the template to avoid domain name collisions.
+VMware recommends keeping the name and namespace sections of the template to avoid domain name collisions.

 ### <a id="kubernetes-distribution"></a> `kubernetes_distribution`